vackosar/vackosar.github.io/_drafts/2024-02-11-bellman-and-q-transformer.md

 {% include highlight-rouge-friendly.css.html %}

 Here are my notes on Q-learning and Q-transformer.
+Take it with grain of salt, as I am new in this area.

+The Q-transformer is important paper, because it successfully applied suboptimal synthetic (autonomously collected) data and transformer architecture in a robotic reinforcement learning problem.

+Before Q-transformer let's first talk about a bigger topic: Bellman Update in Reinforcement Learning.

+## Bellman Equation, Bellman Update, and Q-function
-Let's suppose we have a game with game states and actions we can take.
+Let's suppose we have a game with game states and actions we can take (a finite-state Markov decision process (MDP)).
 For example, in chess this is a state of the chessboard and actions are allowed moves we can make.

-## Bellman Equation
 The Principle of Optimality means that for the best decision maker (policy), no matter where you start or what your first step is, the next steps should always form the best plan for the situation after that first step.

 This principle is captured by the Bellman Equation, which is a necessary condition for optimality.